-Further, on November 22, 2013, we entered into an agreement with investors to purchase shares of our common stock and warrants to purchase shares of our common stock for net proceeds of \$2.7 million, which sales occurred on January 29, 2014, shortly after the listing of our common stock on the over-the-counter market.
+Further, on November 22, 2013, we entered into an agreement with investors to purchase shares of our common stock and warrants to purchase shares of our common stock for net proceeds of \$2.7 million, which sales occurred on January 29, 2014.
 We refer to the private placement, the venture debt financing and the issuance of our common stock in cancellation of the \$16.9 million of debt as the 2013 financing.